SLLUG/SLLUG.github.io/index.md

 ## <a name="friends" />Friends and Family

-SLLUG is a partial offshoot of the [Sarnia Tech Community](https://sarniatech.ca).
+SLLUG is a friend and follower of the [Sarnia Tech Community](https://sarniatech.ca).
-Go check out the Sarnia Tech Community [on Facebook](https://www.facebook.com/groups/SarniaTech/) or join us [on Slack](https://sarnia.slack.com/) by signing up [to be a Sarnia Tech Community member](https://www.cognitoforms.com/SarniaTechCommunity/SarniaTechCommunityBecomeAMember).
+Go check out the Sarnia Tech Community [on Facebook](https://www.facebook.com/groups/SarniaTech/) or join them [on Slack](https://sarnia.slack.com/) by signing up [to be a Sarnia Tech Community member](https://www.cognitoforms.com/SarniaTechCommunity/SarniaTechCommunityBecomeAMember).

 ## <a name="contact" />Contact

 The SLLUG can be reached by contacting [Len Payne](https://github.com/LenPayne) through [Twitter](https://twitter.com/LenAtLambton), or [E-Mail](mailto:len.payne@sllug.ca).

+We are also currently occupying #sllug on Freenode if you'd like to chat.

 Check out our [Members Page](/members) to reach out to learn about other members and find ways to reach them.